 This is definitely a skill learned from practice and experience.
 I think it's also one that would result in a lot of frustration!
 Phil, serious respect from the Wazoo crew.

 Modern Fire Starters

 Rick Spicer from Pack Rat Outdoor Center offered a class on some modern fire starters and techniques.
-From petroleum jelly and cotton (my personal favorite), to best practices of burning duct tape, to demonstrations of steel wool and AA batteries, there was a lot tips and tricks to learn that really help expand your personal tool box.
+From petroleum jelly and cotton (my personal favorite), to best practices of burning duct tape, to demonstrations of steel wool and AA batteries, there were a lot of tips and tricks to learn that really help expand your personal toolbox.

 You may even recognize a few Wazoo products in there that we played with during the class.